close

 Officially Recognized and Registered

-GHAR is a legally registered public charitable trust.
-Our registrations ensure that the Foundation operates with transparency, accountability, and in compliance with the laws of the land while carrying out its charitable activities.
+Sant Ishwar Foundation is a legally registered public charitable trust.
+Our registrations ensure that the Foundation operates with complete transparency, accountability and in compliance with all prevailing laws while carrying out its charitable activities.
 We are registered under the following Acts/Govt.
-Agencies:
+Agencies:-

 • Societies Registration Act, 1860; Registration No. 1994/2018 dated 19/12/2018.